adamchainz/seporaitis.github.com/_posts/2014-02-12-an-essay-for-aspiring-software-engineer.md

 _However, you are forced to write a compiler, because "what if you'll need to write one."
-Maybe you could add aircraft flying to the syllabus?
+Maybe you could add aircraft flying to the curriculum?
 In case the whole crew passes out during a flight.
 You know, just in case._

-It resonated with me, because once I was singing the same song - why the heck would I need to "write an operating system", dig into "computer architecture" or how "computer networks" work?
+It resonated with me, because once I was singing the same song - why the heck would I need to "write an operating system", dig into "computer architecture" or how "computer networks" at a low level work?
 All operating systems are written too hard to comprehend for newbie, no new mainstream computers were invented recently (except[\[7\]](#footnotes-20140211)) and there are networking libraries ready to be used.